Lillifee/raspiCam/README.md

   - Adjust the settings without manually start and stop the libcamera-vid or libcamera-still.
   - Copy the result from the terminal and use it for your project.
 - MJPEG stream
-  - for external applications like octoprint (not tested)
+  - for external applications like octoprint
   - alternative for devices without media source extension
   - http://ip_address:8000/api/stream/mjpeg